grannycart/bibliography/Economics.md

   comment={A nice breakdown of the cost of running a restaurant (occupancy costs: 10\%, labor: 30-40\%, and food: 30\%) and whether it's feasible in NYC where the occupancy costs are much higher than other places.
 (Though while this article says that almost everyone spends about 1400 a year on eating out, it doesn't address the fact that restaurants in NYC seem to get away with charging higher prices than everywhere else.)},
   category={Economics, food, restaurants, nyc}
 }
+% See also this commentary on "The Bear" which talks about the restaurant industry's need for reform on wages and dignityurl{https://www.nytimes.com/2022/08/07/opinion/hulu-the-bear-restaurant-work.html}

 @techreport{NBERw22731,